-His books include Chandigarh’s Le Corbusier: The Struggle for Modernity in Postcolonial India, A Global History of Architecture (with Francis DK Ching & Mark Jarzombek), Colonial Modernities: Building, Dwelling and Architecture in British India and Ceylon (with Peter Scriver, co-eds), and The Architecture of Shivdatt Sharma.
-He is Series Editor of Sustainable Design Solutions from the Pacific Northwest and Modernism in India.
+His books include Chandigarh’s Le Corbusier: The Struggle for Modernity in Postcolonial India, A Global History of Architecture (with Francis DK Ching & Mark Jarzombek), Colonial Modernities: Building, Dwelling and Architecture in British India and Ceylon (with Peter Scriver, co-eds), The Architecture of Shivdatt Sharma and Chandigarh: An Architectural Guide.
 A Global History is widely used as a textbook and being translated into five languages.
-He is currently working on Deruralization: The Modernist City in the Age of Globalization (Routledge: 2015).
+He is currently working on Deruralization: The Modernist City in the Age of Globalization (Routledge: 2017).

 Vikram has served as Associate Dean and Chair at the University of Washington.
 His administrative experience includes capital campaigning, strategic planning, institutional networking, and mentoring.
 His public service includes terms on the Boards of the Seattle Center and the Seattle AIA.

 Currently, he is the Director of the Chandigarh Urban Lab, and founding board member of GAHTC – the Global Architectural History Teaching Collaborative.
-He is co-PI (with Mark M. Jarzombek) on a million dollar Mellon Foundation grant to develop the teaching of global history in the academy.
+He is co-PI (with Mark M. Jarzombek, MIT) of a million dollar Mellon Foundation grant to develop the teaching of global history in the academy.
 He also hosts ArchitectureTalk – a bi-weekly podcast dedicated to conversations on architecture and design thinking.

 Vikram grew up in Chandigarh, India.
 He lives in Seattle with his wife and three children.
 He loves poetry, and is a modern dance and theater enthusiast.
-Fashion and architecture is his newest passion.
-An internet start-up is a part of his entrepreneurial past.
+Fashion and architecture, or Body-Architecture, is his newest passion, a transdisciplinary reimagining of the architecture of design thinking.